ZFGCCP/ZFGCBB-React/CONTRIBUTING.md

 #### VSCode - Usage

 VSCode is our preferred IDE for development.
 To get the best experience, try installing the recommended extensions.
 The provided launch tasks will automatically configure the project for you and allow you to set breakpoints and debug your code.
-Continue to [VSCode - Running the application (Launch Tasks)](#vscode---running-the-application-launch-tasks) for more information.
+Continue to [VSCode - Recommended Extensions](#vscode---recommended-extensions) for more information.

 ##### VSCode - Recommended Extensions